aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 ## Optimize a Document for a Particular Word Version

-The [OptimizeFor](https://apireference.aspose.com/words/cpp/class/aspose.words.settings.compatibility_options#optimizefor_mswordversion) method enables optimizing document content, as well as default Aspose.Words behaviour for a particular version of Microsoft Word.
+The [OptimizeFor](https://apireference.aspose.com/words/cpp/class/aspose.words.settings.compatibility_options#optimizefor_mswordversion) method allows optimizing document content, as well as default Aspose.Words behaviour for a particular version of Microsoft Word.
 You can use this method to prevent Microsoft Word from displaying the “Compatibility mode” ribbon upon document loading.
 Note that you may also need to set the Compliance property to Iso29500_2008_Transitional or higher.

 The following code example demonstrates how to optimize document content for Microsoft Word 2016: